SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/ppe.md

 2. Laser or waterjet cutting services for plastic sheets

-3. Plastic bags for storage of final products (keeps clean)
+3. Plastic bags for clean storage of final products